 Tax-Deferred Earnings

-Similar to the federal benefit, the growth on your investments may grow free from Iowa income tax.
+Similar to the federal tax benefit, the growth on your ISave 529 investments is also free from Iowa income tax.
+In fact, Iowa never taxes the earnings.
+When using those funds, that tax-free benefit continues.

 Tax-Free Withdrawals